 MH Advocate: When I was at my most unwell I didn’t know if I would ever “recover”.
 I knew survival would be a fight.
 The one silver lining I held on to was should I be able to get well enough to support others one day, I knew what that low feels like, and I felt a desire and responsibility to help lift a little piece of that heavy load.
 Nobody should go through that hell alone, but many do.

-Your courage, strength, openness, and determination is very inspiring.
+Your courage, strength, openness, and determination are very inspiring.
 It is such an honour to be able to highlight humans like you.
 What’s next?
 What future goals do you want to achieve and why?
 And…to finish off our Inspire questions can you tell me in three words how would you describe yourself?

 I’d love to grow Balpro into a Global organisation that is the “go-to” for creating aspirational corporate cultures, and I’d love to it be cool to “make business better”.
 There’s still such a stigma around providing support in the workplace, it would be a great achievement for this to be celebrated as much as a record deal is, and of course, for people to understand the two go hand in hand.

 Three words: “Gives a shit” or “I really care”